 ""

-The Japanese program offers students a range of courses and activities which enhance students' intercultural and transcultural competencies.
+The Japanese program offers students a range of courses and activities that enhance students' intercultural and transcultural competencies.
 With the completion of the four basic years of the language, students will be prepared to handle various types of colloquial Japanese.
 Our majors pursue advanced studies in Japanese language or literature.
 It is also possible to combine an interest in Japan with a degree in business, engineering, history, or international studies.

 Majors are urged to begin coursework early, ideally in the freshman or sophomore year.
 If, however, this is not possible, summer courses at UW–Madison or elsewhere are available which speed the student's progress.
 Those who have previous Japanese study experience may enter advanced courses on the basis of department recommendation.